brodysmith1/chrome-highlite/readme.md

 Injected into the active webpage and can interact with the page's DOM and modify its behavior.
 Often used for tasks such as injecting custom styles or adding new UI elements.

+### Chrome Store Deployment (legacy)

+Google required a zip of this repo for deployment.
+For some reason, it didn't like the default zip output from Mac.
+Instead, I zipped from the command line from the extension's root directory:

+> zip -r extension.zip \*